-The LFS, being a household-based survey, used the 2013 Master Sample (MS) design of which 4 replicates equivalent to a total of 42,768 Secondary Sampling Units (SSUs) or sample housing units were included as samples.
-Using a two-stage cluster sampling design, Enumeration Areas (EAs)/barangays were selected at the initial sampling stage as the Primary Sampling Units (PSUs), while the housing units within the selected PSUs are selected as the SSUs.
+The LFS, being a household-based survey, used the 2013 Master Sample (MS) design, using a two-stage cluster sampling design, Enumeration Areas (EAs)/barangays were selected at the initial sampling stage as the Primary Sampling Units (PSUs), while the housing units within the selected PSUs are selected as the SSUs.
 Generally, all households within the sample housing unit are also considered as sample households.
 However, for housing unit with more than three (3) households, a maximum of three (3) sample households were randomly selected.